 Faculty Search in Chemical, Biochemical, and Environmental Engineering at UMBC

-The University of Maryland, Baltimore County (UMBC) seeks to fill a new tenure-track position at the Assistant Professor level.
-Candidates for the tenure-track position must hold a doctoral degree in chemical, or biomedical engineering or a related discipline.
-Desired areas of core expertise include, but are not limited to, cell and tissue engineering, biomaterials, biosensors, formulation and delivery of therapeutics, and engineering technologies to study or control cell and tissue behavior.
-Successful candidates will demonstrate strong potential to build an externally supported research program along with the ability to address novel and ever-changing challenges in bioengineering.
-Candidates must also be able teach in the chemical engineering curriculum.
-Favorable consideration will be given to candidates who demonstrate strong promise of interdisciplinary research and the capacity to work effectively with a diverse faculty and student body.
-The anticipated start date for this position is July 2015.
-Electronic submission of applications is required at email@example.com.
-All applications must be submitted as a single pdf file and include a cover letter, curriculum vitae, a statement of research and teaching interests, and names and contact information for at least three references.
-Review of applications will begin on October 1, 2014 and continue until the position is filled.
+The Department of Chemical, Biochemical and Environmental Engineering at UMBC seeks to fill one tenure-track position at the Assistant Professor level.
+Desired areas of core expertise include, but are not limited to, engineering problems in synthetic biology, metabolic engineering, or environmental microbiology.
+Successful candidates will demonstrate a strong potential to build an externally supported research program and an ability to address novel and ever-changing challenges in bioengineering.
+Candidates must hold a doctoral degree in chemical, biomedical, environmental engineering or a related discipline and be able to teach in the chemical engineering curriculum.
+Favorable consideration will be given to candidates who demonstrate a strong promise for interdisciplinary research, potential for collaboration with current departmental research, and the capacity to work effectively with a diverse faculty and student body.
+The anticipated start date for the Assistant Professor position is August 2016.
+Electronic submission of applications, containing cover letter, curriculum vitae, statements of research and teaching interests, and contact information for at least three references, is required at http://apply.interfolio.com/30575.
+Review of applications will begin on September 1, 2015 and continue until the position is filled.